-Be careful to avoid the condition which could lead to tipping when working on hills, banks or slopes, and when crossing ditches, ridges or other obstructions.
+Avoid conditions which could lead to tipping when working on hills, banks or slopes, and when crossing ditches, ridges or other obstructions.

 Work up and down slopes, rather than sideways, whenever possible.

 Keep the machine under control and do not work it over its capacity.